 In the first case, we see the partitive as a genitive DP.
 In the second, we see a full DP that agrees in case with the quantifier.
-In the third, we do see a preposition, but it is af 'of/by/from' not $\dot{a}$ .
+In the third, we do see a preposition, but it is af 'of/by/from' not $\acute{a}$ .
 A similar situation is found with pseudopartitives, as pointed out to me by Halldór Sigurðsson (p.c.).

-- (246) a. ? Þrjár flöskur víns voru á borðinu. three bottles.NOM wine.GEN were on table.the 'Three bottles of wine were on the table.' - b. \ Þrjár flöskur vín voru á borðinu. three bottles.NOM wine.NOM were on table.the INTENDED: 'Three bottles of wine were on the table.' - c. Þrjár flöskur \(af) víni voru á borðinu. three bottles \(of) wine.DAT were on table.the 'Three bottles of wine were on the table.'
+- (65) a. ? Þrjár flöskur víns voru á borðinu. three bottles.NOM wine.GEN were on table.the 'Three bottles of wine were on the table.' - b. \ Þrjár flöskur vín voru á borðinu. three bottles.NOM wine.NOM were on table.the INTENDED: 'Three bottles of wine were on the table.' - c. Þrjár flöskur \(af) víni voru á borðinu. three bottles \(of) wine.DAT were on table.the 'Three bottles of wine were on the table.'

-(Sigurðsson, 2003)
+(H.Á.
+Sigurðsson, 2003)

-Here, the genitive is marked, and case-concord is impossible; the only fully natural option is to use a PP. But that PP is headed by af 'of/by/from' not $\dot{a}$ .
-Once again, this undermines any notion that Icelandic resorts to $\dot{a}$ -insertion for a general, dummy preposition.
+Here, the genitive is marked, and case-concord is impossible; the only fully natural option is to use a PP. But that PP is headed by af 'of/by/from' not $\acute{a}$ .
+Once again, this undermines any notion that Icelandic resorts to $\acute{a}$ -insertion for a general, dummy preposition.

 Furthermore, both the of-insertion and the genitive-of analyses depend on the notion that the preposition serves a purely formal function, and cannot be sensitive to the interpretation of the nominal, the verb it contains, or the theme.
-However, $\dot{a}$ is arguably sensitive to the thematic interpretation of the object.
+However, $\acute{a}$ is arguably sensitive to the thematic interpretation of the object.
 Jóhannsdóttir (1995) notes that not all direct objects are possible, the way they are with English.

-- (247) Kaiafas freistaði Júdasar.
-Kaiafas tempted Judas 'Kaiafas tempted Judas.'

-- a. ?
-Freist-ing Júdasar er nú alþekkt.

-tempt-NMLZ Judas.GEN is now well.known

-'The temptation of Judas is now well known.'

-- b. \ Freist-ing-in á Júdasi er nú alþekkt. tempt-NMLZ-the on Judas is now well.known
+- (66) Kaiafas freistaði Júdasar.
+Kaiafas tempted Judas 'Kaiafas tempted Judas.' - a. ?
+Freist-ing Júdasar er nú alþekkt. tempt-NMLZ Judas.GEN is now well.known 'The temptation of Judas is now well known.' - b. \ Freist-ing-in á Júdasi er nú alþekkt. tempt-NMLZ-the on Judas is now well.known

-- (248) Lögfræðingurinn varði sakamanninn. lawyer.the defended criminal.the 'The lawyer defended the criminal.' - a.
-Vör-n sakamannsins var umdeild. defend-NMLZ criminal.the.GEN was debated 'The defense of the criminal was debated.' - b. \ Vör-n-in á sakamanninum var umdeild. defend-NMLZ-the on criminal.the was debated
+- (67) Lögfræðingurinn varði sakamanninn. lawyer.the defended criminal.the 'The lawyer defended the criminal.' - Vör-n sakamannsins var umdeild. defend-NMLZ criminal.the.GEN was debated 'The defense of the criminal was debated.' - b. \ Vör-n-in á sakamanninum var umdeild. defend-NMLZ-the on criminal.the was debated

 Jóhannsdóttir (1995, 73) suggests a reason that connects directly the the present proposal: "Icelandic has no semantically neutral preposition like English of which can be used in a wide connection.
-Most prepositions in Icelandic have a rather limited interpretation, so that it is not unlikely that in some cases no preposition comes close enough to describe the relations between the nouns."

-We saw a similar situation earlier in the discussion of nominals like misheyrn 'mishearing' and vöntun 'need'.
-In both cases, the experiencer cannot be expressed by an á-PP, although it can be a genitive.
-In the case of misheyrn 'mishearing' (but not vöntun 'need'), the stimulus/theme was preferably an $\dot{a}$ -PP, and the genitive was marked.
-This sensitivity to the semantics is not expected with an $\dot{a}$ -insertion analysis, and Jóhannsdóttir's intuition is that $\dot{a}$ really is different from English of in the relevant respects.
-The overall picture presents a clear contrast between Icelandic $\dot{a}$ -PPs and English of-PPs, and suggests that unlike of, Icelandic $\dot{a}$ is doing some semantic work, or is only semantically Ø under certain conditions.
+Most prepositions in Icelandic have a rather limited interpretation, so that it is not unlikely that in some cases no preposition comes close enough to describe the relations between the nouns." $^{25}$ of misheyrn 'mishearing' (but not vöntun 'need'), the stimulus/theme was preferably an $\acute{a}$ -PP, and the genitive was marked.
+This sensitivity to the semantics is not expected with an $\acute{a}$ -insertion analysis, and Jóhannsdóttir's intuition is that $\acute{a}$ really is different from English of in the relevant respects.
+The overall picture presents a clear contrast between Icelandic $\acute{a}$ -PPs and English of-PPs, and suggests that unlike of, Icelandic $\acute{a}$ is doing some semantic work, or is only semantically $\emph{Ø}$ under certain conditions.
 Either way, it is not a likely case for a post-syntactic insertion rule.